 I’m a creativity scholar primarily interested in creativity’s intersections with aesthetic states, social structures, and temporal dynamics.
 My early research examined the role of time and timelessness in the creative process and the role of play in individual and social creative functioning.
 My recent research explores creative deviance, creative leadership, and creative careers.
 I've outlined a theory of creative deviance in the article “Stealing Fire: Creative Deviance in the Evolution of New Ideas,” which won the Academy of Management Review 2010 Best Article Award.
 I've also developed a meta-theory of creative leadership in the article "Creative Leadership: A Multi-Context Conceptualization", which was a finalist for the Academy of Management Annals 2015 Best Article Award.
-Since 2009 I’m a member of the Editorial Board of Academy of Management Review and twice recipient of its Outstanding Reviewer Award (2009 and 2014).
+In 2009 and 2014 I received Academy of Management Review's Outstanding Reviewer Award.

 Born and raised in Greece, I’ve lived in Italy, California, Ohio, and England.
 My research and teaching have made me a frequent visitor to Portugal, South Africa, and Dubai.
 Originally educated in economics and management, in the mid-1990’s I worked in a digital-imaging software firm in the San Francisco Bay Area.
 Upon completing a Ph.D. in organizational behavior at Case Western Reserve University in 2001, I served for eight years as an assistant professor at London Business School.
 Since 2009 I’m professor at ALBA Graduate Business School at The American College of Greece, and since 2004 a visiting professor at Porto Business School.
 In the summer of 2009 I was a visiting professor at Sogang University in South Korea.